 Let’s take a look at the annual tuition fees of six major universities in Melbourne—if you’re Singaporean, there’s a high chance your child will be considering one of these six.

-In 2018, the Singaporean dollar has strengthened against the Australian dollar (currently AUD $1 = SGD $0.96), so going to Australian to study may not be that much more expensive than studying in Singapore, living costs and air fares aside.
+In 2022, the Singaporean dollar is almost on par with the Australian currency (currently AUD $1 = SGD $0.99), so going to Australian to study may not be that much more expensive than studying in Singapore, living costs and air fares aside.

 |RMIT||AUD $30,720 to $40,128

 Tip #1: Most undergraduate degrees are 3 to 4 years long.
 One way to shave a year or two off your child’s studies is to have him get a relevant poly diploma first.
 Be sure to check with your kid’s poly on which Australian universities give you credit if this is a route you wish to take.
-Non-technical degrees such as business and arts tend to cost a lot less than technical or hard science degrees such as engineering or pharmacy—the difference can be more than AUD $15,000 AUD (SGD $14,465) a year.
+Non-technical degrees such as business and arts tend to cost a lot less than technical or hard science degrees such as engineering or pharmacy—the difference can go up to AUD $40,000 AUD (SGD $39,517) a year.